home

 Q9.)
 How many operations have you had?

-One of the eight ops were to correct nerve damage in my right arm, following my very first arm lift surgery.
+A9.)
+I've had eight operations.
+One of the eight ops was to correct nerve damage in my right arm, following my very first arm lift surgery.
+(Therefore I've needed to go through an extra operation!).

 Q10.)
 What's your next surgery?